Diethood » Recipes » Dinner Recipes » Chicken Recipes » Slow-Cooker Cajun Jambalaya Recipe

 • Use white wine if you like: Replace ½ a cup of the chicken broth with white wine for even more depth of flavor.

-top view of cajun jambalaya in a slow cooker
+Top view of jambalaya in a slow cooker with rice mixed through it.

-• To reheat on the stovetop: Thaw frozen jambalaya in the refrigerator (if frozen).
-Reheat slowly over low heat, in a covered skillet, until just heated through.
+• To reheat, thaw the jambalaya in the refrigerator (if frozen).
+Reheat slowly over low heat in a covered skillet until just heated through.

 More Cajun Recipes